melisburton/melissburton/README.md

 # melissburton
 ### Melissa, from Boston!

 My work involves helping people automate business processes with the Microsoft Power Platform :monocle_face:.
-I also do some front-end web development.
+I also take care of people's front-end web development needs once in a while.

-I'm currently learning Japanese.
+I'm currently learning Japanese, maybe I can eventually understand what they are saying in NJPW.

+My hobbies include cooking and fitness, though I'm pretty beginner level at both even after years into it :laughing:

 Here's my [LinkedIn](https://www.linkedin.com/in/msburton/)